Tiramisu Cheesecake Recipe

 Made with only 6 simple ingredients, this coffee-flavored cheesecake is easy to make and a delight to eat!
 Dark notes of coffee and chocolate make this cheesecake a flavorful and indulgent winter dessert.

 Although this recipe is written to be a baked cheesecake, you can also use the same basic ingredients (give or take a few) to make a no-bake tiramisu cheesecake.
 This even easier version of this dessert requires no baking and is delightfully light and mousse-like.
-Whether you decide to go the traditional or the no-bake route, this tiramisu cheesecake is sure to be a total crowd-pleaser!
+Whether you go the traditional or the no-bake route, this tiramisu cheesecake is a total crowd-pleaser!

 - Cream Cheese—the “cheese” in cheesecake, this rich spread adds a subtle tang to this sweet dessert.